The law limits the time for filing legal actions. Don't lose your rights by waiting too long to obtain advice.

 Q. I have to listen to off-color jokes at work from my co-workers and I find it offensive.
 What do I do?

-A. If there is offensive activity of a sexual nature in the workplace, the offended employee should immediately file a complaint with his/her supervisor.
+A. If there is offensive activity of a sexual nature in the workplace, the offended employee should immediately file a complaint with his/her supervisor and/or human resources department.

 Q. What if the supervisor is the problem?

-A. The employee must complain to the next highest supervisor, or to the "supervisor's' supervisor".
+A. The employee must complain to the next highest supervisor, or to the "supervisor's' supervisor" or to the human resources department, if any.

 A. It depends ...if you are constantly being offended and it is difficult to concentrate on your work, the activity can constitute a "hostile workplace".
 Sexual harassment is activity that is unwanted or unwelcome.
 If the employer does not take steps to immediately correct the problem, you might have to take legal action.